"Port cities, creative cities!" by THINK TANGER

 Driss Ksikes

 Driss Ksikes is a writer, playwright and associate dean at HEM LCI-Education, in charge of research and academic innovation.
 A researcher in media and culture and associate author of several international literary and critical journals, he has initiated projects that place art, culture and debate at the heart of the city.
 He is a founding member of the Groupe de réflexion sur le décolonial en Afrique du Nord supported by ACSS (Arab Council of Social Sciences) and, since 2019, a member of the scientific committee of CODESRIA, the main structure promoting social science research in Africa.
 His latest titles include Textures du chaos (Ed.
 Le Fennec, 2022), Les sentiers de l'indiscipline (Ed.
 En toutes lettres, 2021) and Au détroit d'Averroès (Ed.
 Le Fennec, 2017 - Ed.
 Fayard, 2019).
-Along with his co-author Fadma Aït Mous for Le métier d'intellectuel: Dialogue avec quinze penseurs du Maroc (Ed.
-En toutes lettres, 2014), he was awarded the Prix Grand Atlas for best essay in 2015.
+Along with co-author Fadma Aït Mous for Le métier d'intellectuel: Dialogue avec quinze penseurs du Maroc (Ed.
+En toutes lettres, 2014), he was awarded the Award Grand Atlas for best essay in 2015.

 Fatima Bintou Rassoul Sy